semuconsulting/pyrtcm/.github/pull_request_template.md

 ## Description

 Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context and, where applicable, any u-blox documentation sources you have used.
+Please also include relevant motivation and context and, where applicable, any RTCM documentation sources you have used.
 List any dependencies that are required for this change.

 Fixes # (issue)